 Silvery Towers Tarnished by Forced Labour Case

-In addition to failing to pay its suppliers, R&F’s projects in northern California have been accused of using substandard materials and human trafficking.
+In addition to failing to pay its suppliers, Z&L’s projects in northern California have been accused of using substandard materials and human trafficking.

-The developer’s Silvery Towers development, which was the subject of a US Labour Department probe last year, is said to be at least 24 months behind schedule, according to a property professional familiar with the matter.
+The developer’s 188 West St James development, formerly known as Silvery Towers, which was the subject of a US Labour Department probe last year, is said to be at least 24 months behind schedule, according to a property professional familiar with the matter.

-As a result of last year’s investigation, Full Power, an affiliate of R&F Properties, was instructed to pay $250,000 in back wages to unpaid workers supplied to work on the Silvery Towers site by a company called Nobilis Construction.
+As a result of last year’s investigation, Full Power volunteered to pay $250,000 in back wages to unpaid workers supplied to work on the Silvery Towers site by a company called Nobilis Construction.

 Federal Immigration and Customs Enforcement agents freed more than a dozen immigrant workers held in a shipping container by a Nobilis agent in Hayward, a city 27 miles from San Jose.

 The developer denied any wrongdoing and negotiated a resolution to the issue in lieu of a protracted legal battle.
 The Department of Labour said at the time that the case represented a major victory in the fight against human trafficking.
-In August last year Z&L’s Silvery Towers project was again investigated by state authorities after a worker fell to his death on the site.
+In August last year Z&L’s 188 St James project was again investigated by state authorities after a worker fell to his death on the site.
+The San Jose Police Department and the California Division of Occupational Safety and Health subsequently ruled that the worker had committed suicide.

 Building inspectors have also red-tagged and issued stop-work warrants several times on Z&L project after the developer had repeatedly contravened state construction and safety regulations, according to the industry source.